 Anteriorly, the floor of the popliteal fascia is formed from above downwards by

-- Capsule of the knee-joint and the oblique politeal ligament
+- The capsule of the knee joint and the oblique popliteal ligament

 - Popliteal fascia covering the popliteus muscle.